Skip to content

 Agent Accounts ship with three admin-scoped resources that control how mail is handled on the account level:

-• Policies bundle limits, spam settings, and linked inbound rules.
-One policy can apply to many Agent Accounts.
+• Policies bundle limits and spam settings.
+One policy can govern many Agent Accounts.

 • Rules match inbound mail and outbound sends using sender fields, recipient fields, and outbound.type, then run actions like block, mark_as_spam, assign_to_folder, archive, or trash.